 - Apply for a passport.

-- Sign COST Student Code of Conduct and Statement of Responsibility.
+- Sign COST Student Code of Conduct, Withdrawal Policy and Statement of Responsibility.
 Give hard copies to your COST Coordinator.

-- Sign COST Waiver of Responsibility and Withdrawal Policy in front of a notary public.
+- Sign COST Waiver of Responsibility in front of a notary public.
 Turn in original copy to your COST Coordinator.

 - Research entry requirements (visa) for the four (4) countries you are interested in.
 You will not need to apply to the embassy or consulate until 90-120 days prior to departure, but it is important for you to know what the requirements are for entry into each country and to become familiar with visa application instructions.
 For a link to entry requirements visit the website of the country's Embassy or Consulate that has jurisdiction over your current place of permanent residence.